Skip to content

 Dems finally release election autopsy – but few are happy

 “I am not proud of this product,” Democratic Party Chair Ken Martin wrote of his party’s autopsy over their 2024 election loss, after releasing it yesterday.
-It’s easy to see why: the report makes no mention of the party infighting over the Gaza war, omits any reference to former President Joe Biden’s age, and fails to even have a conclusion.
+It’s easy to see why: the report makes no mention of the party infighting over the Gaza war – one of several cleavages within the party – omits any reference to former President Joe Biden’s age, and fails to even have a conclusion.
 There’s also no reference to former Vice President Kamala Harris’s media struggles (like her initial refusal to hold interviews or inability to make a distinction between herself and Biden).
 What it does say, however, is that the Democrats failed to make a strong enough case for why Harris should hold the top job.
-Given the furor around the report, and the critical reaction to its contents, it seems unlikely that the next presidential candidate will heed its advice – except for the part about clearly defining the next leader.
+Given the furor surrounding the report and the critical reaction to its contents, the only outcome of this report could be that it exacerbates the party's internal divisions.

-For more on what Democrats have (or haven’t) learned from the 2024 defeat, watch Ian Bremmer’s interview with former White House Chief of Staff (and potential 2028 presidential candidate) Rahm Emmanuel here.
+For more on what Democrats have (or haven’t) learned from the 2024 defeat, watch Ian Bremmer’s interview with former White House Chief of Staff (and potential 2028 presidential candidate) Rahm Emanuel here.

 Are US troops leaving Europe or not?